National Federation of Independent Business

 NFIB’s political giving has not been dispersed in a representative way.

 In nine of the last ten election cycles, NFIB has given 90 percent or more of its political contributions to Republican candidates.
-In the 2012 election cycle, it gave $670,543 to Republican candidates and $11,000 to Democratic candidates, a 98 percent to 2 percent split.
+In the 2014 election cycle, it reported $723,544 in contributions to Republican candidates and $15,000 to Democratic candidates, a 98 percent to 2 percent split.
+The 2012 election cycle had nearly the same split; NIFB reported $670,543 in contributions to Republican candidates and $11,000 to Democratic candidates, a 98 percent to 2 percent split.

 This skew toward the GOP is longstanding.
 On the CRP's "Heavy Hitters" list of top all-time political donors since 1989, NFIB ranked third in terms of the percentage of contributions given to Republican candidates.
 Ninety-three percent of its contributions went to Republican candidates over this period.
 NFIB’s contributions are even more lopsided than the political spending of other well-known, well-funded lobbies, including Koch Industries (91 percent to Republican candidates), Exxon Mobil (86 percent to Republican candidates), and the National Rifle Association (82 percent to Republican candidates).

 Bloomberg reported that: "NFIB reported spending more than $1 million on ads to help elect Republicans in 2010, as well as another $1.5 million that it kept hidden and said was exempt from requirements that it disclose campaign spending."

 In a 2006 report by a newspaper in the group’s hometown of Nashville, Tennessee, NFIB members criticized the group for GOP partisanship.